Steve Lovell

 Stephen William Henry Lovell (born 6 December 1980) is an English former footballer who played as a striker.
 Lovell played the majority of his career in the Scottish Premier League, representing Dundee, Aberdeen and Falkirk, but also played in England for AFC Bournemouth, Portsmouth, Exeter City, Sheffield United and Queens Park Rangers.
+During his senior career Lovell made 261 appearances and scored 65 goals.
+He retired from professional soccer following an injury in 2011.

 Career

 Portsmouth

 Lovell started his career in 1998 when he joined AFC Bournemouth, but then surprisingly signed for Portsmouth for £250,000 despite only making a few brief appearances.
 He then went on loan to Exeter City, Sheffield United (where he scored once against Watford) and Queens Park Rangers.

 Dundee

 Lovell signed for Scottish Premier League club Dundee in the summer of 2002.
 He spent three seasons at Dens Park, scoring 35 goals in 98 competitive appearances.

 Aberdeen

 In the summer of 2005, following Dundee's relegation from the SPL, Lovell signed for Aberdeen.
 He made his Aberdeen début against Kilmarnock on 8 August and scored his first goal against Rangers the following week.
 Lovell went on to score a further nine times that season.
 Lovell formed the habit of scoring late goals for Aberdeen, becoming something of a "supersub".
 These late goals included two in separate matches against Inverness Caledonian Thistle, which maintained Aberdeen's unbeaten record against that opponent.
 Lovell also scored a consolation goal in the second leg of Aberdeen's UEFA Cup match against Bayern Munich in the Allianz Arena.

 In April 2008, he was told by Jimmy Calderwood that he would not be offered a new contract by Aberdeen and would be free to leave in the summer.
 It was reported on 18 July that Hibernian, Kilmarnock and Falkirk were all interested in signing him.